Courier Journal

-The Courier Journal, also known as the Louisville Courier Journal (and informally The C-J or The Courier), and called The Courier-Journal between November 8, 1868, and October 29, 2017, is a daily newspaper published in Louisville, Kentucky, and owned by Gannett, which bills it as "Part of the USA Today Network".
+The Courier Journal, also known as the Louisville Courier Journal (and informally The C-J or The Courier), and called The Courier-Journal between November 8, 1868, and October 29, 2017, is a daily newspaper published in Louisville, Kentucky, and owned by USA Today Co., which bills it as "Part of the USA Today Network".

 It is the newspaper with the highest number of recorded circulation in Kentucky.
 According to the 1999 Editor & Publisher International Yearbook, the paper is the 48th-largest daily paper in the United States.

 History

 Origins

 The Courier-Journal was created from the merger of several newspapers introduced in Kentucky in the 19th century.

 A pioneer paper called The Focus of Politics, Commerce and Literature was founded in 1826 in Louisville when the city was an early settlement of less than 7,000 individuals.
 In 1830 a new newspaper, The Louisville Daily Journal, began distribution in the city and, in 1832, the Journal absorbed The Focus of Politics, Commerce and Literature.
 The Louisville Journal was an organ of the Whig Party and was founded and edited by George D. Prentice, a New Englander who initially came to Kentucky to write a biography of Henry Clay.
 Prentice edited the Journal for more than 40 years.

 In 1844, another newspaper, the Louisville Morning Courier, was founded in Louisville by Walter Newman Haldeman.
 The Louisville Daily Journal and the Louisville Morning Courier were leading newspapers in Louisville and were politically opposed throughout the Civil War; The Journal was against slavery while the Courier was pro-Confederacy.
 The Courier was suppressed by the Union and had to move to Nashville, but it returned to Louisville after the war.

 Upon the announcement of the Emancipation Proclamation that ended slavery in the Confederate states, the Journal opposed the Proclamation as an unconstitutional use of presidential power, and predicted: "Kentucky cannot and will not acquiesce in this measure.
 Never!"

 In 1868, an ailing Prentice persuaded the 28-year-old Henry Watterson to come edit for the Journal.
 During secret negotiations in 1868, The Journal and the Courier merged, and the first edition of The Courier-Journal was delivered to Louisvillians on Sunday morning, November 8, 1868.